Advanced-Logic/AndroidThaiNationalIDCard/README.md

 ##### How to install?
 - create your project
-- add new module by
-  -- module type 'Android Library'
-  -- module package name 'co.advancedlogic.thainationalidcard'
+- add new module by module type 'Android Library' and module package name 'co.advancedlogic.thainationalidcard'
-- copy java,res directory and file AndroidManifest.xml from this project sourcecode to your project into directory (your library name)/src/main/
+- copy java,res directory and file AndroidManifest.xml from this project sourcecode to your project into directory (new module name)/src/main/

 ##### How to use?
 ###### use this code in button click event or somewhere after your activity is loaded.